 Give a free yoga program a try.
 You've got nothing to lose and plenty to gain.

-If you have any other questions about the benefits of yoga for boxing, or want to see my specific routine, feel free to send me a message on Instagram (mac_rea), Twitter (@macrea), or Facebook.
+If you have any other questions about the benefits of yoga for boxing, or want to see my specific routine, reach out on Facebook.

 Cramer, H., Lauche, R., Haller, H., & Dobos, G. (2013).
 A systematic review and meta-analysis of yoga for low back pain.
 The Clinical journal of pain, 29(5), 450-460.